Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,106.12,109.4.md

 ### Transcript

-> I'm laughing before but really undead
+> I'm laughing before but really undead inside I need the keys to survive I hate the